The Bible calls debt a curse and children a blessing. But in our culture, we apply for a curse and reject a blessing.

 But the seventh day is the sabbath of the Lord thy God: in it thou shalt not do any work, …

-For in six days the Lord made heaven and earth, the sea, and all that in them is, and rested the seventh day: wherefore the Lord blessed the sabbath day, and hallowed it.”
+For in six days the Lord made heaven and earth, the sea, and all that in them is, and rested the seventh day: wherefore

 —Exodus 20:8–11 [Ex.
 20:8–11]

 Sunday is a day that is different from any other day of the week.
-Reverence in our thoughts and actions should be shown on this day.
+Reverence in our thoughts and actions should be shown

-We go to Sunday School and
+smile.
+It’s a reverent day— We go to Sunday School and sacrament meeting.
+We are reverent

-about Jesus Christ and our
+in our Heavenly Father’s house.
+We learn about Jesus Christ and our Heavenly Father.

-And even at home we do
+And even at home we do quiet, reverent things.

 Because Sunday should be a day of worship and rest, we don’t do many of the things we do on other days.
-Make your own list of different things you might do on Sunday.
-Here are some suggested activities:
+Make your

 Visit a neighbor.